Monte Berico: Origins

-According to the tradition, testified by several documents, the Blessed Virgin appeared on the hill twice to a peasant worker named Vincenza Pasini; the first time occurred on March 7, 1426, the second on August 1, 1428.
+According to the tradition, as recorded in several documents, the Blessed Virgin appeared on the hill twice to a peasant worker named Vincenza Pasini; the first time occurred on March 7, 1426, the second on August 1, 1428.
 At this time in Veneto, people and economy had been suffering from a terrible plague for years.
 Mary promised that if people of Vicenza built a church on the top of the hill she would rid them of the plague.
 People kept their promise and the church was built in 3 months.

 The original church later became a sanctuary.
 It was designed by the architect Carlo Borella (1688) and was decorated by the sculptor Orazio Marinali from Bassano.
 The city of Vicenza ordered an inquiry through the Notary Publics to look into these two exceptional events.
 The inquiry followed through during November, 1430.
 The court recordings are still preserved today in the city library, 'Biblioteca Civica Bertoliana'.

 The first religious services of the basilica were given to the Order of Bridgettines (the Franciscan Order of Santa Brigida) by the city on November 2, 1429.
 At the end of May, 1435, the nuns of Saint Brigid were ordered to leave the basilica by order of Pope Eugene IV on March 18, 1435, and were ordered to return to their original way of life of their order's foundation.

 The Vicenza city magistracy was given the rights to Monte Berico.
 They then proceeded to cede the church and convent to the Servite Order (Servants of Mary) on May 31, 1435.
 The next day, Francesco Malipiero, the bishop of Vicenza, gave the chapel the name that still exists today.

 In 1821 were cast the 15 bells in B, rung in the Veronese bellringing art.